Ivan Provenzale, born 1982. I’m into design, stories, and ultra trail running.

 Former frog, Fjord, (design director at) MING Labs.
 I’ve called home Milano, Venezia, Berlin, Istanbul, München, Praha, Amsterdam, NYC.

 In 2019, disenchanted with the superficiality of the (digital) design industry, I quit my agency career and moved to an abandoned valley in NE Italy.
-I picked the mountains as we depend on their ecosystems to survive 2.
-Moreover, they are a unique environment where to stay healthy, foster reflection, and boost creativity.
-Today, it just feels like the most normal choice I’ve made in the frenzy.
+I picked the mountains as we depend on their ecosystems to survive 1.
+Moreover, they are a unique environment to stay healthy, foster reflection, and boost creativity.
+Today, frankly, it feels like the most normal choice I’ve made in the frenzy.

 .
 I do (service and) systemic design work, plus mentoring, with selected partners;

 .
-I’ve started a collective working at the intersection of future foresight, landscaping, architecture, and services for local communities;
+I’ve started a collective working at the intersection of future foresight, landscaping, architecture, and services for local communities – with a focus on rural and mountain areas;

 .
 I’ve co-founded a non-profit working on a 2041 scenario for the tiny valley I live in;